 Minor clients also have confidentiality rights.
-However, if a legal parent or guardian asks for information about services given to a minor client we must provide that information.
+However, if a legal parent or guardian asks for information about services given to a minor client, we must provide that information unless it has been deemed to be potentially harmful.

-State guidelines forbid disclosure of the substance abuse treatment of a minor client without the minor's written permission.
-Also, information a minor share with his or her treatment team that is not part of the case record, will not be shared with that minor's parent(s).
+State guidelines forbid disclosure of the substance use treatment of a minor client without the minor's written permission.
+Also, information a minor share with his or her provider that is not part of the case record, will not be shared with that minor's parent(s).